fortiiis/FortisQOL/README.md

 Vitality benefits:
 - Base HP
-- Adds Base Health Regeneration that scales with level
+- Adds Base Health Regeneration that scales with level.
+Configurable if regen only to base HP amount as of v0.0.2

 Endurance benefits:
 - Base Stamina